-Fig. 27 a-b.
-Students performing before the villagers, and their audience
+Fig. 12.29: (a).
+Students performing before the villagers, and (b) their audience.

 As a total stranger to nearly all participants in this pilgrimage, I was greatly privileged to be allowed into the communitas that the pilgrimage brought about, to partake of the food and the blessing, to enjoy the music, and to see how many students were fascinated and moved at least at certain points in the process.
 I cannot judge to what extent the experience touched the hearts of the UNPAR participants.
-I hardly had the opportunity to speak with the students.
-After the pilgrimage I spoke at great length with the members of staff and there - during our meals and at the pilgrims' hostel - encountered the lingering sense of communitas that had characterised our journey up the mountain, but (perhaps not by accident) we spoke of other topics than the pilgrimage and the popular religion that sets its scene.
-And even at the top, during the sacrificial meal, communitas was not total - as is clear from the fact that, whereas the standard number of pilgrims eating together should be four in the Nagara Padang context, one group could only muster three members, and when these had nearly finished eating, one of the other pilgrims approached them and in one sentence re-imposed difference and destroyed communitas: 'Look who are seated here together', he said, 'orang dajak, orang cina, orang belanda' - a Dajak, a Chinese, and a Dutchman...
+I hardly had the opportunity to specifically interview the students, yet spend the entire pilgrimage day and night in their midst.
+After the pilgrimage I spoke at length with the members of staff and there - during our meals and at the pilgrims' hostel - encountered the lingering sense of communitas that had characterised our journey up the mountain, but (perhaps not by accident) we spoke of other topics than the pilgrimage and the popular religion that sets its scene.
+And even at the top, during the sacrificial meal, communitas was not total - as is clear from the fact that, whereas the standard number of pilgrims eating together should be four in the Nagara Padang context, one group could only muster three members, and when these had nearly finished eating, one of the other pilgrims approached them and in one sentence re-imposed difference and destroyed communitas: 'Look who are seated here together', he said, 'orang dajak, orang cina, orang belanda' - 'a Dajak, a Chinese, and a Dutchman...'